cloudmesh/cloudmesh-pi-burn/README.md

     cms burn wifi --ssid=SSID [--passwd=PASSWD] [--country=COUNTRY]

-        this sets the wifi ssid and password afterthe card is created, copies, or sdcard is used.
+        this sets the wifi ssid and password after the card is created, copied, or the sdcard is used.

         The option country option expects an ISO 3166-1 two digit country code.
 The default is "US" and the option not required if suitable.
 See https://en.wikipedia.org/wiki/ISO_3166-1 for other
         countries.

     cms burn check [--device=DEVICE]

         this command lists the parameters that were set with the set or create command

 Examples: ( \ is not shown)